ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 We have talked extensively about UBA and how we could use it to detect fraudulent cases while giving us assurance scores for LPAs created.

-The data from this tool can also be used to help prevent fraudulent use before it gets too far.
+The data from this tool can also be used to help prevent fraudulent use before an attacker gets too far.

 #### Identify suspicious online payments